In this article we will try to answer the questions we receive from you:

 Click here to schedule your in-person 420 appointments if you need to renew your medical marijuana card.

 To get a Medical Marijuana Card, you need a Physician’s Medical Marijuana Recommendation letter and a Valid California Driver’s license, or photo ID with proof of California Residency.
-Here is a complete list of accepted documents.

 While recreational marijuana use in California is legal, an MMJ ID is still a very good idea.
 Without an MMJ ID you will have to pay a recreational cannabis user tax of an estimated 16% or more.